-Vincent L. Ammann, Jr., is Executive Vice President and Chief Financial Officer for WGL Holdings, Inc. and Washington Gas.
-He is responsible for the administration and supervision of all financial functions including accounting, taxes, investor relations, risk management and treasury management.
+Douglas I. Bonawitz is Senior Vice President, Chief Financial Officer and Treasurer of WGL Holdings, Inc. and Washington Gas.
+He was elected to this position in 2019.
+He is responsible for the administration and supervision of all financial functions including accounting, taxes, risk management and treasury management.

 Luanne Gutermuth is Executive Vice President and Chief Administrative Officer for WGL Holdings, Inc. and Washington Gas.
 Prior to this position, she had been Senior Vice President, Shared Services and Chief Human Resource Officer for WGL and Washington Gas.
 Previously, she held the position of Vice President, Human Resources & Organization Development for Washington Gas.
 Ms. Gutermuth leads key corporate functions across WGL, including Rates & Regulatory Affairs, Information Technology, Procurement, Public Policy, Human Resources, Organizational Effectiveness and the Business Transformation Office.
 She is responsible for developing and implementing a human capital strategy that supports the company’s overall business objectives.